theapplegates/sequoia2/sq-subplot.md

-when I try to run sq decrypt --recipient-file alice.pgp --output alice.txt x.pgp --signer-file bob-cert.pgp then exit code is 1 then files alice.txt and empty match
+when I try to run sq decrypt --recipient-file alice.pgp --output alice.txt x.pgp --signer-file bob-cert.pgp then exit code is 1 then file alice.txt does not exist
 ~~~